Ayanda Denge: Death

-Career
+Activism

-Denge began work in Johannesburg, and later travelled to other southern African cities including Harare, Durban, Cape Town, Port Elizabeth, and Victoria Falls.
-She was a sex worker for over 15 years.
+Denge lost her mother at the age of 12 and, together with her two brothers, was left to fend for herself.
+Then, she was sexually abused in a public bathhouse.
+Afterwards the man paid her, and she realized that this was a way to survive.
+When she grew up, she began working in Johannesburg and later in other cities across Southern Africa, including Harare, Durban, Cape Town, Port Elizabeth, and Victoria Falls.

 Denge worked as outreach co-ordinator for the Sisonke Sex Worker Movement (Sisonke) for two years.

 Denge was the chairperson of the Sex Workers Education and Advocacy Taskforce (SWEAT).
 She was an advocate for transgender people, sex workers, and for the decriminalisation of sex work.
-In her role with Sex Workers Education and Advocacy Taskforce (SWEAT), Denge trained 50 peer educators, and worked as a motivational speaker on "cancer awareness, HIV/AIDS awareness, and human rights advocacy issues related to sex work".
+In her role with Sex Workers Education and Advocacy Taskforce (SWEAT), Denge trained 50 peer educators and worked as a motivational speaker on "cancer awareness, HIV/AIDS awareness, and human rights advocacy issues related to sex work".
 She also worked on the project "Integrate – HIV/AIDS Reduction for Sex Workers" at the TB/HIV CARE Association.
 She advocated for the rights of people living with HIV, and was a member of SistazHood, the female transgender sex worker human rights, health, and support group at SWEAT.

 Denge led SWEAT through the August 2015 launch in Cape Town of the Asijiki Coalition for the Decriminalisation of Sex Work, where she delivered a speech.
 The organisation includes sex workers, activists, and advocates and defenders of human rights, and the steering committee consists of the Sisonke Sex Worker Movement (Sisonke), the Women's Legal Centre (WLC), the Sex Worker Education and Advocacy Taskforce (SWEAT), and Sonke Gender Justice.
 The organization aims through decriminalization to reduce the vulnerability of sex workers to violence and illness, and increase their access to labor, health, and justice services.

 Denge was interviewed by the Daily Vox while attending the 2016 International AIDS Conference in Durban, "Being transgender is not a double dose, but it's a triple dose of stigmatisation and discrimination.
 You are discriminated against for your sexual identity, you are discriminated against for your work, and you are discriminated against of your HIV status."
 She spoke out also against emotional abuse and police brutality, noting that the police confiscated sex workers' condoms.